Home / Use Cases / Situations / Luxury Home Privacy

 Audit your exposure

-We scan 1,000+ data broker and people-search sites for your name, all known addresses, phone numbers, and email.
+We scan the web for your name, all known addresses, phone numbers, and email.
 You'll see exactly which sites link your name to your property, what estimated values they display, and which family members appear alongside you.

 2